ShenyiCui/Lions-Rails-6-IssueTicketing/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ## Issue Description (Unexpected Behaviour)
+- Does this error appear in staging?
+(If it does ignore the issue for now)
 - What kind of error occurred?
 Please provide a short succinct description.
 - Can you isolate the error to a specific commit (`git bisect`)?
 - Is it caused by rails upgrade or is it an existing error?